 Three reasons why Black Lives Matter should focus only on Black Lives

-Black Americans aren’t qualified to speak for other people of color
+Black Americans shouldn’t be expected to speak on behalf of other people of color

-Every minority has its own unique experience of marginalization, exclusion and abuse which differs from one group to the next.
-Because the racism suffered by each minority takes a different form, it is unrealistic and unfair to both Black Americans and Americans from other minorities to request that the BLM movement speaks for anyone but themselves.
-Black Lives Matter activists only know what it is like to live as black people in America; they should not take upon themselves to speak for Latin-Americans, Asian-Americans or Hispanic Americans.
-Speaking up for another group, instead of speaking up from within a group, means taking the microphone away from that minority’s own activists and can be seen as a form of silencing them.
+Every minority has its own unique experience of marginalization, exclusion and abuse that differs from one group to the next.
+Because the prejudice and racism suffered by each minority takes a different form, it is unrealistic and unfair to both Black Americans and other American minorities to request that the BLM movement speaks for everyone.
+BLM activists only know what it is like to live as Black people in America, especially regarding issues of police brutality; therefore, they should not take it upon themselves to speak for Latin-Americans, Asian-Americans or Hispanic Americans.
+Moreover, saying that all lives matter can be seen as downplaying the racism specifically targeted at Black Americans or shifting attention away from them to other groups.
+Why take the microphone away from BLM activists when doing so can be interpreted as a form of silencing them?

 Fighting for the cause that matters most to you doesn’t undermine other causes

-There are many causes to fight for in the world, but it is natural for each of us to feel the most passion about the cause which comes closest to home.
-Black Americans experience a unique level of racism in America and are understandably going to mourn their own dead first.
-The BLM’s huge desire to save their own families from abuse lends power to their cause which we cannot expect them to feel for any other fight.
-The BLM’s focus on Black Lives does not undermine the worthiness of any other minority’s fight against racism or of any other social justice issue; it merely indicates that this is the issue which they are communicating right now.
-The point was brilliantly illustrated by this tweet:
+There are many causes to fight for in the world.
+It is natural for each of us to feel the most passionate about whatever cause hits closest to home.
+The recent George Floyd protests have put the spotlight on discussions regarding systemic racism in America toward Black people.
+The BLM’s huge desire to save their own families from abuse, inequality and murder (especially of unarmed victims, like Trayvon Martin, Breonna Taylor, or Ahmaud Arbery – not to mention George Floyd) lends power to their cause, which we cannot expect them to feel for any other cause.
+The BLM’s focus on Black Lives does not undermine the worthiness of any other minority’s fight against racism or of any other social justice issue; it merely indicates that this is the issue that they are standing up for right now.

 It extends privilege to other groups at the expense of Black Americans